 Your aligners are 3D printed based on your customised treatment plan

 How cool is that?
 Your Invisalign aligners are not only custom made, they are created with state-of-the-art 3D printing technology.
 During your Clincheck® review, you’ll realise that your teeth are being moved in a series of small, calculated steps.
 Each step translates to one set of aligners.
 A one-year treatment, for example, will require 26 biweekly aligners — each different and unique.

 To achieve this level of mass customisation, Align Technology, the maker of Invisalign, has a production facility in the United States equipped with dozens of high-end 3D printers.
 It is now the world’s largest user of 3D printing technology with Forbes estimating that it produces over 200,000 custom-made aligners daily.

 Your dentist has to be Invisalign accredited (and preferably experienced)

 Everything we’ve touched on so far relates to technology.
 With Invisalign, technology is a powerful tool that only a trained hand can wield.
 Before a dentist can offer Invisalign treatment, they have to undergo accreditation training.
-Align Technology then classifies each Invisalign-accredited dentist into seven tiers, from Bronze to Black Diamond, based on their experience.
+Align Technology then classifies each Invisalign-accredited dentist into eight tiers, from Bronze to Blue Diamond, based on their experience.
 They do this because experience does matter.
 After your first consultation and before you return for the review, your dentist does a treatment mapping process where they have to plan how each tooth should move in order to achieve the smile you want.
 While Invisalign’s advanced software can be pretty helpful with data-driven recommendations at this stage, it takes an experienced dentist to judge feasibility and suitability to your specific condition.